WispySkies/asgard-ascension-development/README.md

 # ReferAFriend
 WIP I think, we prob use something else now

+# PexStaffList
+Dynamic staff list using pex (could be updated to luckperms)

 # TNTFill
 For factions, done but 1 issue
 - Dispensers fill completely but says 0 can't be filled, logic issue maybe...to be determined